yssource/rhai/README.md

 }
 ```

 Next, we create a few methods that we'll later use in our scripts.
-Notice that we register our custom type with the engine.
+Notice that we register our custom type with the [`Engine`].

 ```rust
 impl TestStruct {